vichen1/RecipesProject/README.md

 | 412 broccoli casserole               | 306168 |        40 |       5.0  |    5.0   |          194.8 |           22.0 | 3.0 |True               |    0.1 | True |
 | 412 broccoli casserole               | 306168 |       40  |        5.0 |    5.0   |          194.8 |           22.0 | 3.0 |True                |    0.1  | True |
 | 412 broccoli casserole               | 306168 |        40 |         5.0 |   5.0   |         194.8  |           22.0 | 3.0 |True              |    0.1 |  True |

+### Univariate Analysis

+For this analysis, I examined the distribution of calories in a recipe.
+I first had to filter the dataframe to be less than 5000 calories to remove any outliers.
+As the plot shows, the distribution is skewed to the right, indicating that most recipes on food.com have a lower calorie content.
+This plot is also showing a decreasing trend, meaning that as the calorie content increases, there tend to be less recipes.

+<iframe
+  src="assets/univariate.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>